PetrCala/Diploma-Thesis/README.md

 ### The reason for having a GitHub repository

 The reason for keeping this repository is to allow for easier version tracking, and portable work.
 The repository is *not meant for direct cloning*.
-I may clean up the structure in the future to allow for this, but the main idea is to distribute the `.R`, `.csv` and `.yaml` files (listed below) through a single `.zip` file that will have the exact contents of the `Dist/` folder.
+I may clean up the structure in the future to allow for this, but the main idea is to distribute the `Dist/` folder that contains the important `.R`, `.csv` and `.yaml` files (listed below).
 You can download the folder itself using steps described below.
 The rest of the repository is intended purely for my own research.

 ### Project structure

-All necessary files for result reproduction can be found within the `Dist` folder.
-To easily clone this folder onto your computer, simply download the folder using third party tools such as [download GitHub directory](https://download-directory.github.io/), or by manually downloading each individual file.
+All necessary files for result reproduction can be found within the `Dist/` folder.
+To easily clone this folder onto your computer, simply download the folder using third party tools such as [download-directory](https://download-directory.github.io/) and inputting [this link](https://github.com/PetrCala/Diploma-Thesis/tree/master/Dist), or by manually downloading each individual file.
 I advise for the former approach.

 The folder contains these files:
 * `Diploma Thesis Cala Returns To Education.zip` -> Main text of the thesis in *LaTeX* form.